ashesh-0/kaggle_competitions/README.md

 It is clear case of underfitting. with 0.1 as rate, results are as low as 0.2 on training data.

+Phase data is being added now.
+I've picked a stage when performance on LB was good.
 I see that the difference in signal is coming in 0.95, 0.99 percentiles and not in 0.5 percentile.
-I'm therefore tweaking it to be that.
+I'm therefore tweaking it to be that.I also see that the corona removal doesn't seem to work.
+So I changed that a bit.

+In the meanwhile, on the basis of the paper, I added a feature which tells which of the four segments does a timestamp belong to.
+In the paper, it is mentioned that in 2nd and 4th segment of the sinosoidal signal, partial discharge happens more often than not.
+There is an improvement on dev set performance with that change.